r-kan/Quant-in-R/README.md

 The R programming language is designed for statistical analysis, and is widely used in many area recently.
 Here, I will focus on one of the most adopting domain, financial analysis, to demonstrate the strength of R.  Besides, I shall pay extra attention to data visualizaiton in R.

 # The SHY 'SHarpe Yield' strategy
 The introduced investment strategy, SHY 'SHarpe Yield', has a very simple computation model.
 It evaluates each stock by the SHY value, simply **yield** represents in a **sharpe ratio** way, i.e., its **mean** divided by its **standard deviation**.
-Given a list of sample stocks in folder `csv/` (11 stock csv files reside), we can compute the SHY values and report the SHY value as follows:
+Given a list of sample stocks in folder `csv/` (a dozen stock csv files reside), we can compute the SHY values and report the SHY value as follows:

 ```r
     source("shy.R")